Higher Order Automatic Differentiation of Higher Order Functions: Categorical analysis of (higher-order) forward AD and its correctness

 For our purposes, a smooth manifold $M$ is a second-countable Hausdorff topological space together with a smooth atlas.
 In more detail, a topological space $X$ is second-countable when there exists a collection $U:=\{U_i\}_{i \in \mathbb{N}}$ of open subsets of $X$ such that any open subset of $X$ can be written as a union of elements of $U$.
-A topological space $X$ is Hausdorff if for every distinct points $x$ and $y$, there exists disjoint open subsets $U,V$ of $X$ such that $x\in U, y\in V$.
-A smooth atlas of a topological space $X$ is an open cover $\cover$ together with homeomorphisms $\seq[U\in\cover]{\phi_U:U\to \RR^{n(U)}}$ (called charts, or local coordinates) such that $\phi_U^{-1};\phi_V$ is smooth on its domain of definition for all $U,V\in\cover$.
-A function $f:M\to N$ between manifolds is smooth if $\phi^{-1}_U;f;\psi_V$ is smooth for all charts $\phi_U$ and $\psi_V$ of $M$ and $N$, respectively.
+A topological space $X$ is Hausdorff if for every pair of distinct points $x$ and $y$, there exist disjoint open subsets $U,V$ of $X$ such that $x\in U, y\in V$.
+A smooth atlas of a topological space $X$ is an open cover $\cover$ together with homeomorphisms $\seq[U\in\cover]{\phi_U:U\to V_U\subseteq \RR^{n(U)}}$ onto open subsets (called charts or local coordinates) such that $\phi_U^{-1};\phi_V$ is smooth on its domain of definition for all $U,V\in\cover$.
+A function $f:M\to N$ between manifolds is smooth if $\phi^{-1}_U;f;\psi_V$ is smooth on its domain of definition for all charts $\phi_U$ and $\psi_V$ of $M$ and $N$, respectively.
 Let us write $\Man$ for this category.
-This definition of manifolds is a slight generalisation of the more usual one from differential geometry because different charts in an atlas may have different finite dimensions $n(U)$.
+This definition of manifolds is a slight generalization of the more usual one from differential geometry because different charts in an atlas may have different finite dimensions $n(U)$.
 Thus we consider manifolds with dimensions that are potentially unbounded, albeit locally finite.